traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 ![](images/reference/config.png)

 **App ID** and **API Key** : enter your App ID and API Key here.
 You need to do this step to be able to use the TravelTime web service.
 You can get the ID and the Key by email by clicking on the **Get a free API key** button and filling out the web form.

-**API usage warning** : this section allows to configure a warning limit for API usage.
-By default, free API keys have a relatively low limit of 10 queries / minutes, after which queries will be refused.
-To avoid hitting this limit without noticing, the plugin refused to run algorithms that would go over the limit defined here.
-You can :
-- disable the warning completely by unchecking the box
-- increase the number of queries after which the limit kicks in
-- reset the queries count

 **Clear cache** : this button allows to clear the request cache.
 All requests are saved to a cache file, to avoid the need of hitting the API if an identical request was already made.
 By clearing the cache, all saved queries will be deleted.
 This shouldn't be necessary unless you have a very high usage of the application and the cache file gets too big.